Lactose Intolerance (cont.)

 Although milk and foods made from milk are the only natural sources of lactose, lactose often is "hidden" in prepared foods to which it has been added.
 People with very low tolerance for lactose should know about the many food products that may contain lactose, even in small amounts.
 Food products that may contain lactose include:

 Some products labeled nondairy, such as powdered coffee creamer and whipped toppings, also may include ingredients that are derived from milk and, therefore, contain lactose.

 Smart shoppers learn to read food labels with care, looking not only for milk and lactose in the contents but also for such words as whey, curds, milk by-products, dry milk solids, and nonfat dry milk powder.
 If any of these are listed on a label, the item contains lactose.

 In addition to food sources, lactose can be "hidden" in medicines.
-Lactose is used as the base for more than 20% of prescription drugs and about 6% of over-the-counter drugs.
+Lactose is used as the base for many prescription and over-the-counter medications.
 Many types of birth control pills, for example, contain lactose, as do some tablets used for stomach acid and gas.
 However, these products typically affect only people with severe lactose intolerance because they contain such small amounts of lactose.